skyneon1/Web-Scrapper-Pro/VERCEL_DEPLOYMENT.md

 1. **Serverless Functions**: Each API endpoint runs as a separate serverless function
 2. **Cold Starts**: First request may be slower due to serverless cold starts
 3. **Time Limits**: Vercel serverless functions have execution time limits (10s for Hobby, 60s for Pro)
-4. **Playwright**: May not work in serverless environment - consider using a different service for Playwright scraping
+4. **Playwright**: Excluded from Vercel deployment due to size limitations (250MB limit).
+The app will gracefully handle Playwright requests by returning an error message.
+For local development, Playwright works normally.
 5. **File Storage**: Results are stored in memory (in-memory storage).
 For production, use a database or file storage service

 ## Troubleshooting

+### Build Fails with "Serverless Function exceeded 250 MB"
+- This is fixed!
+The build automatically uses `requirements-vercel.txt` which excludes Playwright
+- If you still see this error, check that `vercel-build.py` is running correctly
+- Playwright browser binaries are excluded via `.vercelignore`

 ### Build Fails
-- Check that all dependencies are in `requirements.txt`
+- Check that all dependencies are in `requirements.txt` or `requirements-vercel.txt`
 - Ensure `mangum` is installed
 - Check build logs in Vercel dashboard